Mayo Clinic Health System

 Snowshoeing on sunny day

-Venturing outdoors for winter recreation can be an exhilarating, if chilly, experience.
-There are many ways to get outdoors during the winter, including downhill skiing, cross-country skiing, snowshoeing, ice fishing and fat biking.
-In addition to exercise, these activities can relieve stress and provide a welcome change to time spent indoors during the COVID-19 pandemic.
+Venturing outdoors for winter recreation can be an exhilarating, and chilly, experience.
+Outdoor activities include downhill and cross-country skiing, snowshoeing, sledding, snowmobiling, ice fishing and fat-tire biking.
+In addition to exercise, these activities can relieve stress and improve our overall well-being by being in nature.

-Colder temperatures pose an obvious threat, and wind plays an even bigger role in causing convective heat loss.
-The ice and snow make travel to and from recreation spots more dangerous, and orthopedic injuries more likely during recreational activities.
+• Colder temperatures pose an obvious threat, and when combined with wind (wind chill), increase the loss of body heat.
+Ice and snow make travel to and from recreation spots more dangerous, and slippery conditions make orthopedic injuries more likely.

-The sun in winter is dangerous in different ways than in the summer.
+• The sun in winter is dangerous in different ways than in summer.
 You still can get a sunburn in winter.
-Ultraviolet keratitis from the reflection off the snow, called snow blindness, also can be an issue.
+Your eyes also can get sunburned.
+It's called snowblindness, or ultraviolet keratitis, and is caused by reflection off the snow.

-• Study your map and familiarize yourself with the area you are exploring.
-Don't rely on GPS.
-Some people say GPS stands for "gets people stuck."
+• Study your map and familiarize yourself with the area you're exploring.
+Don't rely on GPS, which some people say stands for "gets people stuck."

-• Tell someone where you are going and when you plan to return.
+• Tell someone where you're going and when you plan to return.
 Also, tell them if your plans change.

-Don't forget these 10 essentials to carry with you when out on the trail or ice:
+Bring these 10 essential items when out on the trail or ice:

 1. Compass or navigation equipment